kaanaksit/odak/docs/course/fundamentals.md

 # Fundamentals and Standards

-This chapter will review some background information you will likely use in the rest of this course.
+This chapter will reveal some important basic information you will use in the rest of this course.
 In addition, we will also introduce you to a structure where we establish some standards to decrease the chances of producing buggy or incompatible codes.